Java concurrency: Thread objects

 Each thread can be scheduled on a different CPU core or use time-slicing on a single hardware processor, or time-slicing on many hardware processors.
-There is no generic solution to how Java threads are mapped to native OS threads.
-Every JVM implementation can do it in a different way.
+There is no general solution to how Java threads are mapped to native OS threads.
+Every JVM implementation can do this differently.

 Each thread is associated with an instance of the class Thread.
-Threads can be managed either directly using Thread objects or using abstract mechanisms such as Executors and java.util.concurrent collections.
+Threads can be managed either by directly using the Thread objects, or indirectly by using abstract mechanisms such as Executors or Tasks.

-Starting a thread
+Starting a Thread

-Two ways to start a thread:
+Two ways to start a Thread: